 Jim grabbed the thermos from the counter and poured himself a cup of coffee from it and sat down beside his wife in the kitchenette.
 He slowly twirled the cup around in a circle, wishing it was within his power to give his wife their son back, safe and unharmed.

 He understood the brotherhood between Roy and his fellow firefighters.
 It was similar to the bond he had shared in the Air Corps with his fellow pilots.
 When one went down, they all felt the loss.
 They would all pull together and carry each other through it.

 Realistically, he knew with each day that had passed the likelihood of his son being found alive became more unlikely.
-He had begun to wonder this morning when the volunteers for the search would start to start to slowly dwindle away.
+He had begun to wonder this morning when the volunteers for the search would start to slowly dwindle away.
 He had no doubt these men would stick with it for as long as possible, however they couldn't put their lives on hold forever.
 They also had their own families and loved ones that depended on them.

 He felt Harriett nudging his arm.
 "Jim, sounds like somebody's here."

 He got up and heard the crunching of gravel outside of the trailer.
 He helped Harriett climb down from the trailer.
 He was surprised to see Charlie Dwyer and Dom Barberi getting out of Johnny's Rover.
 Craig Brice and Bob Bellingham exited the green Suburban parked behind them.

 Jim didn't hear anything after those four words; they were the only words that resonated in Jim's ears, especially the last word 'ALIVE.'

 Dr. Early perched on a stool near the end of the gurney dressing Roy's leg wound while Dixie ushered Joanne into the treatment room to a metal stool closer to Roy's head.